Garma is Australia's premier Indigenous event, a celebration of the cultural, artistic and ceremonial traditions of the Yolngu people.

 Literally learn "on country whilst taking a bushwalk with a local ranger.
 Watch or perhaps try your hand at traditional pandanus basket weaving.
 Learn raark (cross-hatching) techniques during traditional painting workshops.
 Discover the sacred yidaki instrument (didjeridoo) or have a go at making a spear.
 Guests are reminded that traditionally, cultural activities will often fall into either men’s or women’s stream, please respect Yolngu protocol by only participating in gender-appropriate activities.

 Live performers provide guests with evening entertainment.
 We are thrilled to present four intriguing nights filled with exciting musical talents.
 The sounds echo across the Gulkula site and you will be drawn to the bunggul grounds to watch this visual splendour.

 As the sun goes down over Gulkula a unique cinematic experience begins at Garma.
 The Garma Knowledge Centre is the venue to present the latest series of films produced by Indigenous people from Arnhem Land, Australia and the world.
 Evening screenings in the past have been provided by Blackfella Films, Message Sticks Indigenous Film Festival and Mulka Film Projects.

-The Gapan Gallery is a outdoor gathering of limited edition artworks within a grove of stringy bark trees adjacent to the bunggul ground.
+The Gapan Gallery is an outdoor gathering of limited edition artworks within a grove of stringybark trees adjacent to the bunggul ground.

-The Gapan Gallery exhibition brings you face to face with some of the most highly respected Arnhem land Yolngu artists, who are on hand to share their influence and discuss their work exhibited within the Gapan open air gallery space.
+The Gapan Gallery art exhibition brings you face to face with some of the most highly respected Arnhem land Yolngu artists, who are on hand to share their influence and discuss their work exhibited within the Gapan open-air gallery space.